fahmisf19/Google-Data-Analytics-Capstone-Case-Study-Cyclistic/README.md

 ### Data Cleaning

 Upon completing the initial data exploration, I've identified which data requiring cleaning and which columns can be created to enhance our analysis.
-You can view my queries here [github link] on Github.
+You can view my queries [here](data_cleaning.sql) on Github.
 Here's a brief overview of the cleaning steps that i took:
 1. removed trip that less than/equal to one minute and more than/equal to one day.
 2. removed trip where the type of bike used are classic_bike and docked_bike and they don't have start or end station.
 3. removed trips that had null vales in either its start_lat, start_ltd, end_lat, end_ltd